gerdm/gerdm.github.io/content/posts/bocd-beta-bernoulli/index.md

 draft: true
 tags: [bocd, simplified, bayesian]
 tldr:
-    A detailed and simplified introduction to Bayesian online changepoint detection (BOCD) for binary data modelling using a Beta-Bernoulli model.
+    A detailed and simplified introduction to the Bayesian online changepoint detection (BOCD) model for binary data using a Beta-Bernoulli model.
 ---